yiisoft/yii-core/UPGRADE.md

   or `console/config` because the console application doesn't have to deal with CSRF and uses its own request that doesn't have `cookieValidationKey` property.

-* `yii\rbac\PhpManager` now stores data in three separate files instead of one.
+* `Yiisoft\Rbac\PhpManager` now stores data in three separate files instead of one.
 In order to convert old file to new ones save the following code as `convert.php` that should be placed in the same directory your `rbac.php` is in:

   ```php